IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Impairment of property, plant and equipment and goodwill

 The energy transition is likely to impact the future prices of commodities such as oil and natural gas which in turn may affect the recoverable amount of property, plant and equipment and goodwill in the oil and gas industry.
-Management’s best estimate of oil and natural gas price assumptions for value-in-use impairment testing were revised during 2024.
-The revised price assumptions have been rebased in real 2023 terms and are materially consistent with the disclosed prices in real 2022 terms.
-The near term Brent oil assumption was held constant at $70 per barrel to reflect near-term supply constraints before declining after 2030 to $50 per barrel by 2050 continuing to reflect the assumption that as the energy system decarbonizes, falling oil demand will cause oil prices to decline.
-The price assumptions for Henry Hub gas up to 2050 were held constant at $4.00 per mmBtu reflecting an assumption that declining domestic demand in the US is offset by higher LNG exports.
-The revised assumptions for Brent oil and Henry Hub gas sit within the range of external scenarios considered by management and are in line with a range of transition paths consistent with the temperature goal of the Paris climate change agreement, of holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+Management’s best estimate of oil and natural gas price assumptions for value-in-use impairment testing were revised during 2025.
+The revised price assumptions have been rebased in real 2024 terms.
+Brent oil prices in real 2024 terms were reduced in the short-term reflecting greater crude supply.
+Medium to long term prices steadily decline to a higher price of $60 per barrel in 2050 continuing to reflect the assumption that the energy system decarbonises but at a slower rate.
+The price assumptions for Henry Hub gas price have been reduced in the short term, reflecting higher supply in the market.
+Prices then steadily increase in the medium term, as supply and demand rebalance before remaining steady at $4.50 per mmBtu up to 2050.
+The revised assumptions for Brent oil and Henry Hub gas sit within the range of external scenarios considered by management and are in line with a range of transition paths, as collated into the Transition Scenario Catalogue we use in our TCFD assessment, that are considered by source data providers (such as IEA, UN PRI IPR and NGFS) to be consistent with holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels.

 As noted above, the group’s investment appraisal process includes a carbon emissions price series for the investment economics which is applied to bp’s anticipated share of bp’s forecast of the investment assets’ scope 1 and 2 GHG emissions where they exceed defined thresholds, and is assumed to apply whether or not bp is the asset operator.
 However, for value-in-use impairment testing on bp’s existing cash generating units (CGUs), consistent with all other relevant cash flows estimated, bp is required to reflect management’s best estimate of any expected applicable carbon emission costs payable by bp, including where bp is not the operator, in the future for each jurisdiction in which the group has interests.
 This requires management’s best estimate of how future changes to relevant carbon emission cost policies and/or legislation are likely to affect the future cash flows of the group’s applicable CGUs, whether currently enacted or not.
 Future potential carbon pricing and/or costs of carbon emissions allowances are included in the value-in-use calculations to the extent management has sufficient information to make such an estimate.
 Currently this results in limited application of carbon price assumptions in value-in-use impairment tests given that carbon pricing legislation in most impacted jurisdictions where the group has interests is not in place and there is not sufficient information available as to the relevant policy makers’ future intentions regarding carbon pricing to support an estimate.
 A key input into the determination of impairment is the assumption, aligned with bp’s aim to reach net zero greenhouse gas emissions by 2050 or sooner, that the current recognized portfolio of oil and gas properties and refining assets will have an immaterial carrying value by 2050.

 Where we consider that the outcome of a value-in-use impairment test could be significantly affected by a carbon price in place in any jurisdiction, this is incorporated into the value-in use impairment testing cash flows.
-The most significant instances where a carbon price has been incorporated in the 2024 value-in-use impairment tests is for the UK North Sea and the Gelsenkirchen refinery.
-The assumptions for UK North Sea were £59/tCO2e in 2025 gradually increasing to £231/tCO2e in 2050.
-The assumption applied for the Gelsenkirchen refinery was an average of approximately $97/tCO2e.
+The most significant instances where a carbon price has been incorporated in the 2025 value-in-use impairment tests is for the UK North Sea.
+The assumptions for UK North Sea were £65/tCO2e in 2026 gradually increasing to £243/tCO2e in 2050.

 However, as bp’s forecast future prices are producer prices, the group considers it reasonable to assume that if, in addition to the costs already in place, further scope 1 and 2 emission costs were partially to be borne directly by oil and gas producers including bp in future and the prevalence of such costs were to become widespread, the gross oil and gas prices realized by producers would be correspondingly higher over the long term, resulting in no expected overall materially negative impacts on the group’s net cash flows.
 See significant judgements and estimates: recoverability of asset carrying values for further information including sensitivity analysis in relation to reasonably possible changes in the price assumptions and carbon costs.